-In November of that year, Ralph Nader – yes, that Ralph Nader – would bring this harsh reality to the attention of American drivers with the publication of his book, Unsafe at Any Speed: The Designed-In Dangers of the American Automobile.
+In November of that year, Ralph Nader – yes, that Ralph Nader – would bring this harsh reality to the attention of American drivers with the publication of his book, Unsafe at Any Speed: the Designed-In Dangers of the American Automobile.

 The book inspired action in Congress – and quite vociferous objections from automakers – leading to the passage of numerous enhanced safety regulations as well as the creation of a new regulatory agency to enforce them.
 By 1980 the number of deaths in automobile crashes had decreased considerably.
 Yet what is more interesting is that, despite near-constant complaints from automakers that regulations would hinder growth and stifle innovation, the new regulations actually helped force innovation and American automakers to produce cars that were not only good for passenger safety and the environment, but for profits as well.

-Following Donald Trump's recent (dare we say, unrealistic) declaration that he hopes to "cut regulations by 75 per cent, maybe more" and the rolling back of regulations protecting streams, consumers, and retirees, the story of Nader, the American automobile, and passenger safety is worth revisiting.
+Following Donald Trump's recent (dare we say unrealistic) declaration that he hopes to "cut regulations by 75 per cent, maybe more" and the rolling back of regulations protecting streams, consumers, and retirees, the story of Nader, the American automobile, and passenger safety is worth revisiting.

-Long before he won 2.74 per cent of the popular vote during the 2000 US Presidential election (and got branded as a 'spoiler' who gifted the election to George W Bush), Ralph Nader was a Harvard law student who spent his free time investigating automotive safety.
-Over the course of a decade-long investigation starting in the mid-fifties, Nader became convinced that automakers were peddling a dangerous product.
+Long before he won 2.74 per cent of the popular vote during the 2000 US presidential election (and got branded as a 'spoiler' who gifted the election to George W Bush), Ralph Nader was a Harvard law student who spent his free time investigating automotive safety.
+Over the course of a decade-long investigation starting in the mid-50s, Nader became convinced that automakers were peddling a dangerous product.
 "For over half a century," his 1965 book began, "the automobile has brought death, injury and the most inestimable sorrow and deprivation to millions of people."
 He seemed to have a point, for at the time automobile crashes were the fourth largest cause of death in America behind heart disease, cancer, and stroke.

 Even worse, Nader contended, automakers had known that their product was dangerous and had done nothing about it.
-The benefits of cheap yet effective safety innovations such as seatbelts, collapsible steering columns, and padded dashboards were well-known within the industry, but American automakers had neglected to install them in their new models or even direct much money to investigate their effectiveness.
+The benefits of cheap yet effective safety innovations such as seat belts, collapsible steering columns, and padded dashboards were well-known within the industry, but American automakers had neglected to install them in their new models or even direct much money to investigate their effectiveness.
 Despite earning $1.7bn in profits in 1964, General Motors contributed only $1m to fund external automobile accident research.
 This led, in Nader's words, to a "gap between existing design and attainable safety".

 Why had the industry ignored such moral imperatives to public safety?
 Because, argued Nader, automakers feared that drawing public attention to the need for safety improvements like collapsible steering columns (which prevent the driver from being impaled on the driveshaft during an accident) would cause people to view cars as unsafe and therefore drive down profits.
 Better to keep potential buyers focused on 45-inch tailfins and 400 horsepower engines.
 Accidents, and the injuries or deaths that resulted from them, could be passed off as the fault of the 'nut behind the wheel' rather than anything to do with the design of the car itself.

 The book was an immediate sensation, and in 1966 Nader appeared before Congress to testify about unsafe practices in the automobile industry.
 His campaign seemed to gain credibility when it was revealed that General Motors had hired private investigators to dig up dirt on the young, unknown lawyer.
-In a March 1966 article, the New York Times offered a detailed account of the extent of the surveillance, including the allegation that GM had sent "attractive young women in their 20s" to try to catch Nader in a compromising position.
+In a March 1966 article, the New York Times offered a detailed account of the extent of the surveillance, including the allegation that General Motors had sent "attractive young women in their twenties" to try to catch Nader in a compromising position.

 Automakers had known that their product was dangerous and had done nothing about it.
 Better to keep potential buyers focused on 45-inch tailfins and 400 horsepower engines